-In prior years, an Appropriation for Contingency for State Uncertainties had been maintained to mitigate against any potential loss of revenues that would impact the County's ability to continue county operations.
+The Appropriation for Contingency for State Uncertainties was established to mitigate against any potential loss of revenues that would impact the County's ability to continue county operations.

-An Appropriation for Other General Fund Uncertainties had also been established to mitigate the impact of potential risks to the General Fund from various funding problems and threats that may occur within the General Fund or threats to other Board priorities.
+The Appropriation for Other General Fund Uncertainties was established to mitigate the impact of potential risks to the General Fund from various funding problems and threats that may occur within the General Fund or threats to other Board priorities.